Gageco/gagecoMain/_posts/2022-08-22-Idaho-Power-Internship.md

 ---
 layout: post
-title:  "Idaho Power Internship"
+title:  "Audio On A"
-categories: blog
+categories: blog projects
 ---

-My experience working at Idaho Power in the summer of 2022!

-# Test1
-tests

-## Test2
+Test